 Film - Live Action

 - Terminator 2: Judgment Day is the film where the protagonists stop Judgment Day from happening.
-Terminator 3 is the one where it happens anyway.
+Terminator 3: Rise of the Machines is the one where it happens anyway.

 - On Sports Night: